 A textbook is required for this class.
-However, you have two textbooks to choose from.
+We will be using Tortora Principles of Human Anatomy 15th Edition.
+However, you have two textbook purchase choices to choose from.
 You do NOT need both.
 But please take a look at all the required materials before making your decision.
-The Silverthorn text can be bundled with the required lab software, PhysioEx.
+The Tortora text can be bundled with the required lab software, WileyPLUS.
+Option 1 is an eText, available forever, and Option 2 is a physical text.
+You MUST purchase the WileyPLUS Access Code.
+You can buy the required textbook through the College Online Bookstore.